nopnop2002/esp-idf-zlib/README.md

 Typically, therefore, inflate() requires no more than 40 KB of storage on a 64-bit machine.
 This includes the 32768-byte sliding window and approximately 7 KB for the inflate data structure.

 The MAX_WBITS and MAX_MEM_LEVEL macros can be specified as compile options.
-In this project, appropriate values are set for each ESP32 SoC.
+In this project, appropriate values are set for each ESP32 SoC in CMakeLists.txt.

 # How to use zlib on Linux